Senior Living: Bathrooms & Aging-in-Place

 Versatility & Adaptability

-Adaptability is key when designing a bathroom that promotes ageing-in-place – after all, as we get older, our abilities change.
+Adaptability is key when designing a bathroom that promotes aging-in-place – after all, as we get older, our abilities change.
 There are many ways to achieve adaptability in a bathroom, including:

 • Pre-programming water temperature for comfort and convenience